keshavsapkota3/Group_26-webprograming/readme.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

 - [ ] Feature 1 (Keshav Sapkota): I am going to make a feature for a shopping cart.
-- [ ] Feature 2 (Jenish Shrestha): Work on Customer Service.
+- [ ] Feature 2 (Jenish Shrestha): Work on User login.
-- [ ] Feature 3 (Ijie Enaburekhan): I am working on the flash sales feature.
+- [ ] Feature 3 (Ijie Enaburekhan): Signup Features.
 - [ ] Feature 4 (Yan Zheng): Work on production feedback.
 > Add features as required....

 ### Feature 1

-Include more detailed information about Feature 1 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+  In this user can add items to the shopping cart and can see the items in cart.
+If user already signup to our webpage they can have 10% discount.
+For discount you have signup through the login icon and after that you can apply discount by putting your username and the password.
+Provide links to related code files[Gi](https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/cart.php) [Github Reading](https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/cart.php)  & link to the feature[http://shell.hamk.fi/~keshav22000/Group_26-webprograming/selecteditems.php] (Shell.hamk.fi) .

 This feature allow user to add a item to  the shopping cart and it will show the total amounts of slected itmes and it will go upto checkout the items.